Saurabhsks6666/Calculator/README.md

 A fully functional scientific calculator built using React.js, replicating the macOS Scientific Calculator UI and UX.
 This project includes all basic arithmetic operations, advanced functions like trigonometry, logarithms, exponents, and special functions (e.g., factorial, random number).
 The calculator features a sleek and intuitive interface with memory functions and a history log to view past calculations.

-Instructins for how to run project:
+Instructions for how to run project:

 Step-1:  Clone the Repository:
          Open your terminal and run the following command to clone the repository: